AstroMusers/ExoCore/README.md

 # Contributors

-The current contributors to ExoCore include:

-Tansu Daylan, Nathan Whitsett, Sabrina Weldon, Sophia Acker, and Aavik Wadivkar.
+Nathan Whitsett (WashU) is the main developer of ExoCore.
+The other contributors to ExoCore include Sabrina Weldon (WashU), Sophia Acker (WashU), Aavik Wadivkar (WashU), and Tansu Daylan (WashU), who is the project's principle investigator.

 # Citing ExoCore